edbradley/project-dj-edb-webapp/README.md

 **dj-edb Web Application** - *Project design documentation &amp; reference repository*

 ## Overview:
 This project serves as a journal to document and chronical the development of a Web Application that allows the public to easily listen to my DJ Mixes over the Internet.
 This project merges two of my passions: IT/Computing/Programming and Music (House Music DJ'ing).
-This application is built "in the Cloud", using **Amazon Web Services (AWS)** - https://aws.amazon.com/.
+This Application is built "in the Cloud", using **Amazon Web Services (AWS)** - https://aws.amazon.com/.
 I've been educating myself on the AWS Cloud Platform, with the goal of earning multiple AWS Certifications in 2019 - https://aws.amazon.com/certification/ (*Cloud Practioner, Solutions Architect Associate, & Developer Associate*).
 This project is a practical application of what I've learned thus far (via online training) - https://acloud.guru/.
 This is in conjunction with the Web development skills I've acquired in recent years (through online trainig and experimentation).

 This Application is ***"serverless"*** in its design - https://aws.amazon.com/serverless/.
 Meaning no physical or virtual servers are provisioned.
 Instead, the Application is comprised of a collection of AWS services that work together to execute code and deliver the user experience: